judsonlmoore/judsonlmoore.com/_posts/travel/destinations/scotland/2018-02-08-edinburgh-free-walking-tour.markdown

 **So why did these graves inspire these characters?** It is simple: graveyards offer authors all around the world with free and easy access to name inspiration for books.
 It is actually a common practice for authors to take names from graves, just as J. K. Rowling did.

-{% cloudinary default /assets/images/2018/01/free-walking-tour-edinburgh-greyfriars-kirkyard.jpg alt="A photo of our tour group in front of Sir George McKenzie's tomb in the Greyfriars Kirkyard" description="Sir George McKenzie's tomb in the Greyfriars Kirkyard" %}
+{% cloudinary /assets/images/2018/01/free-walking-tour-edinburgh-greyfriars-kirkyard.jpg alt="A photo of our tour group in front of Sir George McKenzie's tomb in the Greyfriars Kirkyard" description="Sir George McKenzie's tomb in the Greyfriars Kirkyard" %}

 ## Greyfriars Bobby Memorial Statue